zeeshan941983/CardAnimation/README.md

-# Dream Big App
+# Ui Challenge

 ## Overview

-The **Dream Big App** is a motivational application built using Flutter.
+The **Ui Challenge** is a motivational application built using Flutter.
 It emphasizes the importance of perseverance and hard work with a beautifully designed user interface and engaging animations.
 The app serves as a reminder to dream big, work hard, and stay humble in your pursuits.

 ## Features